bjornmeansbear/lectureScripts/ClimateDesigners.md

-# Climate Designers

-## So You want to be a climate designer
+# So You want to be a climate designer

 A talk for MICA Senior Seminar, 11/24/2020

+## What is a climate designer

 ## BauErden — Build Earth